Understanding Food Labels

 USDA Inspected

-A USDA inspection seal means that your food meets certain quality standards and has been inspected by USDA employees or company employees under USDA supervision to rank its quality.
+A USDA inspection seal means that your food meets certain quality standards.
+This inspection screens for signs of contaminants that could lead to foodborne illness.
+It must be perfomed by USDA employees or company employees under USDA supervision.

 Private certification programs also exist, but they vary in standards, and it’s a good idea to do some research on their standards.